Quest Diagnostics (NYSE:DGX) Releases FY 2021 Earnings Guidance

-Quest Diagnostics (NYSE:DGX) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $11.650-$12.350 for the period, compared to the Thomson Reuters consensus estimate of $11.380.
+Quest Diagnostics (NYSE:DGX) updated its FY 2021 earnings guidance on Thursday.
+The company provided EPS guidance of $11.650-$12.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $11.380.
 The company issued revenue guidance of $9.84 billion-$10.09 billion, compared to the consensus revenue estimate of $9.79 billion.

-Quest Diagnostics (NYSE:DGX) last announced its quarterly earnings results on Thursday, July 22nd.
-The medical research company reported $3.18 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.87 by $0.31.
+Quest Diagnostics (NYSE:DGX) last announced its quarterly earnings data on Thursday, July 22nd.
+The medical research company reported $3.18 earnings per share for the quarter, beating the Zacks’ consensus estimate of $2.87 by $0.31.
+The business had revenue of $2.55 billion for the quarter, compared to analyst estimates of $2.38 billion.
 Quest Diagnostics had a net margin of 20.32% and a return on equity of 32.62%.
-The company had revenue of $2.55 billion for the quarter, compared to analyst estimates of $2.38 billion.
-During the same quarter in the prior year, the business posted $1.42 EPS.
-Quest Diagnostics’s quarterly revenue was up 39.6% on a year-over-year basis.
-Equities analysts anticipate that Quest Diagnostics will post 12.05 EPS for the current fiscal year.
+The company’s revenue was up 39.6% on a year-over-year basis.
+During the same period last year, the business earned $1.42 EPS.
+Analysts predict that Quest Diagnostics will post 12.05 EPS for the current year.

-Several research analysts have recently commented on the stock.
-Citigroup increased their price target on shares of Quest Diagnostics from $158.00 to $181.00 and gave the stock a buy rating in a research note on Friday, September 10th.
-Jefferies Financial Group began coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
-They set a buy rating and a $160.00 price target on the stock.
-Mizuho raised their target price on shares of Quest Diagnostics from $158.00 to $166.00 and gave the company a buy rating in a research note on Thursday, August 19th.
-Morgan Stanley raised their target price on shares of Quest Diagnostics from $136.00 to $165.00 and gave the company an equal weight rating in a research note on Tuesday, August 31st.
-Finally, KeyCorp raised their target price on shares of Quest Diagnostics from $144.00 to $168.00 and gave the company an overweight rating in a research note on Wednesday, September 1st.
-Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $157.80.
+Several research firms have recently weighed in on DGX.
+KeyCorp boosted their target price on Quest Diagnostics from $144.00 to $168.00 and gave the company an overweight rating in a report on Wednesday, September 1st.
+Citigroup raised their target price on shares of Quest Diagnostics from $158.00 to $181.00 and gave the stock a buy rating in a research report on Friday, September 10th.
+Credit Suisse Group lifted their target price on shares of Quest Diagnostics from $135.00 to $150.00 and gave the company a neutral rating in a report on Friday, August 13th.
+Zacks Investment Research raised shares of Quest Diagnostics from a hold rating to a buy rating and set a $158.00 price objective on the stock in a research report on Tuesday, September 28th.
+Finally, Morgan Stanley upped their target price on shares of Quest Diagnostics from $136.00 to $165.00 and gave the company an equal weight rating in a report on Tuesday, August 31st.
+Four investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat, Quest Diagnostics currently has an average rating of Buy and a consensus target price of $157.80.

-In other news, CEO Stephen H. Rusckowski sold 9,493 shares of the firm’s stock in a transaction dated Thursday, July 29th.
-The shares were sold at an average price of $140.87, for a total transaction of $1,337,278.91.
-Following the completion of the transaction, the chief executive officer now directly owns 424,178 shares of the company’s stock, valued at approximately $59,753,954.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Gail R. Wilensky sold 12,222 shares of the firm’s stock in a transaction dated Tuesday, July 27th.
-The stock was sold at an average price of $139.30, for a total transaction of $1,702,524.60.
+In other news, CEO Stephen H. Rusckowski sold 9,493 shares of the company’s stock in a transaction on Thursday, July 29th.
+The stock was sold at an average price of $140.87, for a total value of $1,337,278.91.
+Following the sale, the chief executive officer now directly owns 424,178 shares in the company, valued at $59,753,954.86.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Gail R. Wilensky sold 12,222 shares of the business’s stock in a transaction dated Tuesday, July 27th.
+The shares were sold at an average price of $139.30, for a total transaction of $1,702,524.60.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 54,503 shares of company stock valued at $7,630,451.
-Insiders own 1.45% of the company’s stock.
+Over the last three months, insiders sold 54,503 shares of company stock worth $7,630,451.
+1.45% of the stock is owned by corporate insiders.

 Quest Diagnostics Company Profile